shawcharles/efficient-kan/README.md

 This repository (`github.com/shawcharles/efficient-kan`) is a fork of an efficient KAN implementation (see original at [https://github.com/Blealtan/efficient-kan](https://github.com/Blealtan/efficient-kan) by @Blealtan).
 This specific version was utilized in the following research:

-*   Shaw, C. (2025). **“Rethinking Distributional IVs: KAN-Powered D-IV-LATE & Model Choice”**
+*   Shaw, C. (2025). **“Model Risk in Machine-Learning Distributional IV Estimation”**
 ([arXiv:2506.12765](https://arxiv.org/abs/2506.12765)).

-If using this code, especially in work related to the KAN-D-IV-LATE estimator presented in the papers above, please cite the relevant paper(s) and consider acknowledging the original `efficient-kan` library and the foundational `pykan` library by Liu et al. (2024).
+If using this code, especially in work related to the KAN-D-IV-LATE estimator presented in the paper above, please cite the relevant paper and consider acknowledging the original `efficient-kan` library and the foundational `pykan` library by Liu et al. (2024).